 A popular defense for high school, club and even college and international teams tasks the back-row setter with covering tips and shots behind the block.
-Here, former NCAA Player of the Year Cary Wallin explains how this works with demonstrations from 949 Volleyball Club players.
+Here, former AVCA Player of the Year Cary Wallin explains how this works with demonstrations from 949 Volleyball Club players.

 Playing behind the block puts setters in a good spot to move to the net and set if they don't make a dig.
 When they DO make the dig, another player – as pre-determined by the coach – will be the setter.
 In the play you’ll see here, the left-back sets after the setter scoops the tip.